MicrosoftDocs/mixed-reality/mixed-reality-docs/mixed-reality-capture-for-developers.md

 Previous to the Windows 10 April 2018 Update, an app's custom MRC recorder was mutually exclusive with system MRC (capturing photos, capturing videos, or streaming from the Windows Device Portal).

-## What to expect when MRC is enabled / Known Issues
+## What to expect when MRC is enabled

 When MRC is enabled:
 * The system will throttle the application to 30Hz rendering.
 This creates some headroom for MRC to run so the app doesn’t need to keep a constant budget reserve and also matches the MRC video record framerate of 30fps